google/swiftshader/README.md

 SwiftShader is a high-performance CPU-based implementation of the Vulkan graphics API<sup>1</sup><sup>2</sup>.
 Its goal is to provide hardware independence for advanced 3D graphics.

-> NOTE: SwiftShader's OpenGL ES frontend is no longer supported, and will eventually be removed.
-Read more about our recommendation to use [ANGLE on top of SwiftShader Vulkan here](ANGLE.md) (aka.
+> NOTE: SwiftShader's OpenGL ES implementation is no longer supported, and will be removed.
+Read more about our recommendation to use [ANGLE on top of SwiftShader Vulkan here](docs/ANGLE.md) (aka.
 "SwANGLE").

 Building
 --------